mcuelenaere/where-is-maurus/README.md

 ## 🤝 Contributing

+This project is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.
+This means:

+- ✅ You can use, modify, and distribute this software
+- ✅ You can use it commercially
+- ✅ You must share your modifications under the same license
+- ✅ If you run a modified version on a server, you must provide the source code to users
+- ✅ All derivative works must also be licensed under AGPL-3.0

+### How to Contribute

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
 4. Run tests and linting
 5. Submit a pull request

+**Important**: By contributing to this project, you agree that your contributions will be licensed under the AGPL-3.0 license.

+## 📄 License

+This project is licensed under the **GNU Affero General Public License v3.0** - see the [LICENSE](LICENSE) file for details.

+The AGPL-3.0 license ensures that:
+- All modifications remain open source
+- Network use is covered (important for web applications)
+- Users have access to the source code of any modified version

 ---